dryu99/the-shoppies/README.md

 - Show more metadata for each movie
 - Add 'Card View' and 'List View' options for movie list components
 - Give users the option to see more than 10 movies in the search results
-- Add filters to search bar (e.g. year)
+- Add filters to search bar (e.g. year, director)
 - Mobile responsiveness
 - Better web responsiveness for certain scenarios (e.g. tiny screens)
 - More styling ooo